-(3) Resulting from the repayment of outstanding debt discussed in note (1) above, the adjustment represents the (i) elimination of historical interest expense related to borrowings under the Company's outstanding debt and the associated amortization of deferred financing costs, offset by an increase in (ii) interest expense on the New AMC Networks Debt, consisting of \$ aggregate principal amount of senior secured term loans and \$ aggregate principal amount of senior unsecured notes to be issued by the Company in connection with the Distribution and the related amortization of deferred financing costs associated with the New AMC Networks Debt.
-The deferred financing costs will be amortized over the applicable life of the senior secured term loans and senior unsecured notes.
-The interest rate on the \$ aggregate principal amount of senior secured term loans and \$ aggregate principal amount of senior unsecured notes will be a variable rate and a fixed rate, respectively, in each case to be determined.
-For purposes of the pro forma presentation, such rate is assumed to be % per annum for the senior secured term loans and % per annum for the senior unsecured notes.
+(8) Resulting from the repayment of outstanding debt discussed in note (1) above, the adjustment represents the (i) elimination of historical interest expense related to borrowings under the Company's outstanding debt and the associated amortization of deferred financing costs, offset by an increase in (ii) interest expense on the New AMC Networks Debt, consisting of \$ aggregate principal amount of senior secured term loans and \$ aggregate principal amount of senior unsecured notes to be issued by the Company in connection with the Distribution and the related amortization of deferred financing costs associated with the New AMC Networks Debt.
+The deferred financing costs will be amortized over the applicable life of the senior secured term loans and s aggregate principal amount of senior unsecured notes will be a variable rate and a fixed rate, respectively, in each case to be determined.
+For purposes of the pro forma presentation, such rate is assumed to be when the senior secured term loans and % per annum for the senior unsecured notes.
 An increase of 1/4% in each of the assumed interest rates on this debt would increase the pro forma adjustment by approximately \$ for the year ended December 31, 2010.

-- (4) Represents the pro forma adjustments of approximately \$ for the year ended December 31, 2010 to reflect the change in the applicable corporate income tax rates that are expected to be lower on a stand-alone basis as compared with the applicable corporate tax rates historically used by Cablevision. - (5) The number of shares used to compute basic and diluted income per share is outstanding on the Distribution date, based on a distribution ratio of one share of AMC Networks Inc. common stock for every shares of Cablevision common stock outstanding.
+(9) Represents the pro forma adjustments of approximately \$ for the year ended December 31, 2010 to reflect the change in the applicable corporate income tax rates that will be lower on a stand-alone basis as compared with the applicable corporate tax rates historically used by Cablevision.

+(10) The number of shares used to compute basic and diluted income per share is outstanding on the Distribution date, based on a distribution ratio of one share of AMC Networks Inc. common stock for every shares of Cablevision common stock outstanding.
 The actual number of our basic and diluted shares outstanding will not be known until the Distribution date.
-For purposes of the pro forma earnings per share information, the Company used the outstanding Cablevision New York Group Class A and Class B Common Stock at dilutive impact from common stock equivalents for periods prior to the Distribution, as the Company had no dilutive securities outstanding.
-The dilutive effect of the Company's share-based awards that will be issued in connection with the conversion of Cablevision's share-based payment awards upon the Distribution and for future Company grants will be included in the computation of diluted net income per share in periods subsequent to the Distribution.
+For purposes of the proforma earnings per share information, the Company used the outstanding Cablevision New York Group Class A and Class B Common Stock at a diluted earnings per share information, the Company used the distribution ratio to compute basic and diluted earnings per share.
+There is no dilutive impact from common stock equivalents for periods prior to the Distribution, as the Company had no dilutive securities outstanding.
+The dilutive effect of the Company's share-based payment awards upon the Distribution and for future Company grants will be included in the computation of diluted net income per share in periods subsequent to the Distribution.